-The following high blood pressure chart shows how blood pressure is classified into a normal blood pressure range, a high normal blood pressure range (known as prehypertension) and three stages of high blood pressure or hypertension.
-You can download a printable blood pressure chart on which you can plot your own blood pressure using the clickable blue link at the bottom of the page.
+The following high blood pressure chart shows how blood pressure is classified into a normal blood pressure range, a high normal blood pressure range (previously known as prehypertension) and two stages of high blood pressure or hypertension.
+You can download a printable blood pressure chart on which you can plot your own blood pressure at the bottom of the page.

 Blood pressure readings chart

-If your blood pressure falls between these two figures, then it is classed as ‘high normal’ or, more accurately, as prehypertension.
-It’s now recognised that if your blood pressure falls within the range of 120/80 to 140/90 mmHg your risk of experiencing a heart attack or stroke is higher than normal, and it’s advisable to lower it.
+It’s now recognised that if your blood pressure readings are above 120/80 mmHg your risk of experiencing a heart attack or stroke is higher than normal, and it’s advisable to make diet and lifestyle changes to help bring down your blood pressure readings.

 Do you have high blood pressure?